glotzerlab/signac-docs/docs/source/query.rst

 It is possible to use search expressions directly on the command line, for example in combination with the ``$ signac find`` command.
 In this case filter arguments are expected to be provided as valid JSON expressions.
-However, for simple filters you can also use a *simplified syntax*.
+However, for simple filters you can also use a simplified syntax in lieu of writing JSON.
 For example, instead of ``{'p': 2}``, you can simply type ``p 2``.

 A simplified expression consists of key-value pairs in alternation.